dschoenig/eat/docs/r_interface.md

 # the correct assessor_id
 GetAssessors()

-# The assessment has been conducted by the assessor with ID 1 (Mupepele et al.).
+# The assessment has been conducted by the assessor with ID 1; the source of the
-# The source of the assessment is the corresponding paper
+# assessment is the corresponding paper
 new_assessments[1, ] <- c(1, "https://doi.org/10.1890/15-0595", "2015-11-23")

 # Register new assessment